ahirjirao3244113/venox-tos/PRIVACY.md

 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.

+## Data
+We are not collecting any type of data.

 ## User Rights

 At any time, you have the right to request to view the Data pertaining to your Discord account.
 You may submit a request through the [Discord Server](https://discord.gg/RktcjTFdba).
 You have the right to request the removal of relevant Data.